-Sturgeon-Nipissing-French (SNF) Water Management Group - Group of local watershed stakeholders including the City of North Bay, NBMCA, Ontario Hydro and provincial agencies that provide direction to PWGSC for Lake Nipissing water level operations.
+Sturgeon-Nipissing-French (SNF) Water Management Group - group that of local private and municipalities watershed stakeholders including the City of North Bay, NBMCA, Ontario Hydro and provincial agencies that provide direction to PWGSC for Lake Nipissing water level operations.

 Socioeconomics - A word used to identify the importance of factors other than biology in fishery management decisions.
 For example, if management results in more fishing income, it is important to know how the income is distributed between small and large boats or part-time and full-time fishermen.